 Marion Rayward Memorial Scholarship in Music

-This scholarship provides opportunities for music teachers or music teachers in training to engage in study, research or practical work in music or other related spheres including music therapy, dance and movement.
+This scholarship provides opportunities for music teachers or music teachers in training to engage in study, research or practical work in music.

-- Applicants for the scholarship must be intending to undertake research at Masters or PhD level
+- Applicants for the scholarship must be intending to undertake research at Masters or PhD level.
+Honours level applicants may be considered.

 A completed online application must be submitted by 4.30 pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4.30 pm on the closing date in order for the application to be considered.